Emedgene

 ACMG score

-Since version 32.0, the software calculates the variant score based on a points-based system recommended by the ACMG.
+Since version 32.0, the software calculates the variant score based on a recommended by the ACMG.

 The software computes the ACMG score for SNVs by assigning points to each active criterion based on the strength of evidence provided: